Professional indemnity insurance

 If you apply for, or hold a contractor licence in any of the following licence classes, and you meet the relevant conditions, you can provide evidence of your current PI Insurance and a completed Estimated Maximum Revenue (PDF), instead of providing financial information:

-What if I have been granted a PI exemption?
+What if I have not been granted a PI exemption?

 The exemption from annual turnover is not applicable and you must provide the relevant financial information.